Do Go On - 125 - The Legend of Bigfoot

 Yeah, I'm looking forward to getting back there.

-Who would win a fight between the Shrubbery Master
+Who would win in a fight between the shrubbery master and the shrubbery beast?

 Oh, interesting.